badlogic/qak/README.md

 # Qak

-A new adventure in implementing a typed scripting language and virtual machine in C++.
+Qak is a typed scripting language written in C++, embedable in native and web apps (through WASM).